AlexCharlton/gl-utils/README.md

 The type of record returned by `make-mesh`. `VERTEX-ATTRIBUTES` is a list of `vertex-attribute` records. `INDEX-TYPE` is the type given to the `indices:` argument of `make-mesh`. `VERTEX-DATA` and `INDEX-DATA` are the bytevectors representing the vertex and index data. `N-VERTICES` and `N-INDICES` are the number of vertices and indices present in the data. `VERTEX-BUFFER`, `INDEX-BUFFER` and `VAO` are the vertex buffers and VAO created by `mesh-make-vao!`. `STRIDE` is the number of bytes between the start of consecutive vertices. `MODE` is the value of the `mode:` argument provided to `make-mesh`. `USAGE` is the buffer usage that is set with `make-mesh-vao!`.

-    [record] (vertex-attribute name type number normalized location)
+    [record] (vertex-attribute name type number normalized)

 The type of record returned by `mesh-vertex-attributes`.
 Getters for all of the fields are provided.

-    [procedure] (mesh-attribute-locations-set!
-MESH LOCATIONS)

-Set the shader attribute locations of the attributes of `MESH`. `LOCATIONS` is a list of `(ATTRIBUTE-NAME .
-LOCATION)` pairs.

     [procedure] (mesh-make-vao!
-MESH [USAGE])
+MESH LOCATIONS [USAGE])

-Create a vertex attribute object (VAO) for `MESH`. `USAGE` is the buffer usage hint keyword as accepted by `usage->gl`, defaulting to `#:static`.
+Create a vertex attribute object (VAO) for `MESH`. `LOCATIONS` is a list of `(ATTRIBUTE-NAME .
+LOCATION)` pairs. `USAGE` is the buffer usage hint keyword as accepted by `usage->gl`, defaulting to `#:static`.
 Vertex buffer objects (VBOs) are created for the vertex and index data.
-The VAO binds these buffers, and sets the vertex attribute pointers.
+The VAO binds these buffers, and sets the vertex attribute pointers of attributes for which locations have been given.
 If the usage is one of the static types, the vertex and index data of the mesh are deleted, as are the vertex and index buffers.
-Attribute locations should be set for the mesh with `mesh-attribute-locations-set!` before calling `mesh-make-vao!`.
 The VBOs and VAO created by `make-mesh-vao!` are managed and should not be deleted.

     [procedure] (mesh-vertex-ref MESH ATTRIBUTE VERTEX)